 NCHE hosted its first annual in-person conference, convening hundreds of people in Washington, DC.

-NCHE released it’s second Heart of America Annual Survey.
+NCHE released its second Heart of America Annual Survey.